uk-ai/ukai2024/index.md

 title: Index
 ---

+# Programme

+Arrival and registration will begin at 9:30 on 22 November, with the opening session taking place at 10:00.
+The conference will close at 17:00.
+A full programme for the day will be published here in the near future.

 # Registration and Abstract Submission

 To register for the conference and/or submit an abstract, please use this form: **[{{ site.data.conference.submission.name }}]({{ site.data.conference.submission.url }}){:target="_blank"}**